 The Bavarian state government is intensifying its cooperation with Africa.
-For this reason, Prime Minister Dr Markus Söder opened the Bavarian Africa Office in Addis Abeba/Ethiopia on 12 April 2019 as the point of contact and hub for cooperation with Ethiopia and the other African countries.
+For this reason, Prime Minister Dr Markus Söder opened the Bavarian Africa Office in Addis Ababa/Ethiopia on 12 April 2019 as the point of contact and hub for cooperation with Ethiopia and the other African countries.
 The state government of Bavaria intends to develop long-term partnerships throughout Africa to support African countries with their efforts towards sustainable development and stronger autonomy.
-Ethiopia is to become a model country for Bavaria's new cooperation with Africa.
-In addition, the existing relations with the Bavarian partner countries Tunisia and Senegal, as well as with the South African regions of Western Cape and Gauteng are to be continued and expanded.
-In accordance with the Bavarian core competencies, the future scientific cooperation will focus on:
+In addition to the cooperation with Ethiopia, the existing relations with Tunisia and Senegal as well as the South African regions of the Western Cape and Gauteng are to be continued and intensified in a targeted manner.
+In accordance with Bavarian core competencies, the future scientific cooperation will focus on:

 - Economic development